JianLoong/blog/content/blog/october-2019/tsp.md

 This blog post is regarding using genetic algorithm to solve the Travelling Salesman Problem.
 In a one liner the TSP asks the following question: **_Given a list of cities and the distances between each pair of the cities, what is the shortest possible route that visits each city and returns to the origin city?"_**

 The conditions in this scenario are that **no point can be visited twice and it must return to the starting point.** The selected starting point here is New York.
 (The starting point does not really matter in this scenario.).
 There are times however, that a point maybe the revisited more than once in order to achieve a better solution.
 The number of cities in this scenario is 13.
+In this specific implementation, it will never visit the same city twice.

 The inspiration for this post is based on the google OR-Tools found [here](https://developers.google.com/optimization/routing/tsp).
 This blog post, however uses Genetic Algorithm to obtain the answer.
 It is implemented with a **web worker** which runs in the browser based on **JavaScript**.